Pride Group

 Pride Group is a vertical organisation engaged in the manufacture and export of knitwear products to the European Union, the US and Canada.

 The group is also engaged in the manufacture and retail of womenswear, menswear, kidswear, home decor and other textile products through a chain of 60 retail outlets spread all over Bangladesh.

 Early years

-Pride Group began its journey in 1958, when founder Halimur Rahman first established Dacca Textiles, and laid the foundation to what would eventually become Pride Limited.
+In 1958, founder Halimur Rahman first established Dacca Textiles, and laid the foundation to what would eventually become Pride Limited.
 At the time of Dacca Textiles' inception, Rahman was employed in EPSCIC, and it is from this that he arrived at the idea of establishing a garment factory that would supply locally made saris for the women of Bangladesh.